lyfe691/AppliCare/README.md

 **Manage your job applications with ease.**
 AppliCare is a full-stack web application that helps you track and organize all your job applications in one place.
 It provides an intuitive dashboard for quick insights, a “Manage” page with advanced filtering/sorting, and a built-in task management system so you never miss a follow-up.

-To see tests etc. you can read the dokumentation [here](./docs/Dokumentation.md)
+To see tests or a more detailed apporach you can read the dokumentation [here](./docs/Dokumentation.md)

 ---